andymeneely/squib/docs/args/xy.rst

 x
   default: ``0``

   the x-coordinate to place, relative to the upper-left corner of the card and moving right as it increases.
-Supports :doc:`/units`.
+Supports :doc:`/units` and :doc:`/shorthands`.

 y
   default: ``0``

   the y-coordinate to place, relative to the upper-left corner of the card and moving downward as it increases.
-Supports :doc:`/units`.
+Supports :doc:`/units` and :doc:`/shorthands`.